yangqimeng99/svlearn/README.md

 # SVLearn
 A machine learning-based genotyping tool for structural variation of short reads

+## Update (0.0.5)
+In the latest **0.0.5** release, SVLearn has introduced the `--no-filter-overlaps` option to the `prepareAlt` subcommand.
+When building the ALT genome, this option disables the filtering of overlapping SVs, ensuring that every input SV is included in the genotyping analysis.

 ## Installation
 SVLearn version 0.0.5 has undergone stability testing on Linux, including Ubuntu 20.04.3 and Red Hat Enterprise Linux 8.3 (Ootpa).